Margaret Buchanan Taylor

 Brief Life History of Margaret Buchanan

 When Margaret Buchanan Taylor was born in 1812, in Austinville, Wythe, Virginia, United States, her father, James Taylor, was 25 and her mother, Sarah Smith, was 24.
 She married John Stuart Crockett on 19 March 1832, in Wythe, Virginia, United States.
 They were the parents of at least 3 sons and 3 daughters.
-She lived in Wytheville, Wythe, Virginia, United States for about 20 years.
+She lived in Fort Chiswell, Wythe, Virginia, United States in 1870 and Wytheville, Wythe, Virginia, United States in 1880.
 She died in 1896, at the age of 84, and was buried in Wytheville, Wythe, Virginia, United States.

 Photos and Memories (0)